hemerajs/hemera/packages/hemera-jaeger/README.md

 ## Plugin decorators

-* .jaeger
+- .jaeger
+Represent an object with following properties
+  - tracer: The jaeger tracer instance

 ## Caveats

-* The jaeger tracer generates it's own tracing data.
+- The jaeger tracer generates it's own tracing data.
-* This plugin transfers the tracing context in `trace$.opentracing` property.
+- This plugin transfers the tracing context in `trace$.opentracing` property.
-* Client and Server response errors are logged as `error` events.
+- Client and Server response errors are logged as `error` events.

 ## Advanced example